Auto text: “Insert Lung Wedge Medical” or “Insert Lung Wedge Tumor”

 All small resected pieces of lung (tumor wedges, pleural blebs, etc.) should be treated as open lung biopsies.

 - If infectious disease is known or suspected and you need to open for frozen section, open the container and triage the specimen in the hood.
+If unsure, triage out of precaution in the hood.

 - Weigh and measure in 3 dimensions.